guhilling/cdi-test/README.md

 ## Why should you use it?

-If you're developing  [Jakarta EE (Java EE)](https://jakarta.ee) or just plain [CDI](http://weld.cdi-spec.org) applications or libraries you'll probably want to unit test you code.
+If you're developing  [Jakarta EE (Java EE)](https://jakarta.ee) or just plain [CDI](http://weld.cdi-spec.org) applications or libraries you'll probably want to unit test your code.
+If you don't you _really_ should.
+With cdi-test there's no excuse not to do it ;-)

 As CDI doesn't come with any "standard" unit test capabilities you need some way to test your components in your [JUnit 5](https://junit.org/junit5/) tests.
 This is not easily accomplished especially when compared with the junit